Timeouts

 certoraRun ... --prover_args '-smt_initialSplitDepth 5 -depth 15'

-When there are very many subproblems that are of medium difficulty there is a chance that the Prover has to split too often (not being able to “close” any sub-splits).
+When there are very many subproblems medium difficulty, there is a chance that the Prover has to split too often (not being able to “close” any sub-splits).
 In that case, a lazier splitting strategy could help.
 We achieve lazier splitting by giving the solver more time to find a solution before we split a problem.

 certoraRun ... --prover_args '-mediumTimeout 30 -depth 5'